fboundy/gagguino2/firmware/controller/README.md

 ---------------
 - Serial monitor at `115200` shows boot logs, Wi‑Fi status, and optional periodic diagnostics.
 - MAX31865 diagnostics: firmware logs faults and raw/temperature reads to help validate wiring.
-- OTA: Device hostname is derived from MAC (e.g. `gaggia-ABCDEF`).
-During OTA the heater is forced off and other work is throttled.

 Safety
 ------